Abhinav-Achuta/glaze-bot/README.md

-# Glaze-bot: A discord bot with some fun features
+# Glaze-bot: Your Competitive analysis Discord Ally for Gamers

 ## Introduction
-This is a bot that has several features made for fun such as spinning wheels, rolling for a random number, coinflipping, and even some features to interact with the Riotgames API to retrieve League of Legends summoner data.
-This bot is a work in progress and more features will be added (suggestions are welcome).
+Greetings, League of Legends enthusiasts!
+I'm Glaze, a versatile bot with a plethora of features to enhance your gaming experience.
+Indulge in a spin of the wheel, roll for a random number, or toss a virtual coin to test your luck.
+For the avid Summoners among you, I've tapped into the Riotgames API to provide insights into your League of Legends adventures.
+Explore your summoner data, delve into champion statistics, and discover strategies to dominate the Rift.
+I'm continuously evolving, so feel free to suggest new features to elevate this bot's capabilities.
+Let's embark on an exciting journey together!

 ## About the project
 This project uses discord.py and the Riotgames API to function.

-Features that are currently present
+Want to improve your performance on the rift?
+- Use the Riotgames API to delve into your summoner data
+- Uncover hidden insights into your champion statistics and make informed decisions on who to play

+Conflicted on what decision to make?
+- Spin the wheel of fortune and let destiny decide your next move
+- Toss a virtual coin and leave it up to chance
-- Roll for a value between chosen numbers
+- Roll for a random number and leave it up to fate

-- Flip a coin
-- Spin a wheel based on chosen data
-- Create a list from which you can pull data at random
-- Get the win rate(s) of champions played in your last 20 games sorted by win rate
+I'm continuously evolving and eager to incorporate your feedback and suggestions.
+Share your ideas and let's shape this bot into the ultimate gaming companion.

 ## Installation and steps required to run the project
-There are a few things necessary to be able to run and set up your own discord bot.
+There are a few things necessary to be able to run and set up your own Discord bot.
 The first is to install the **discord.py** package, the **requests** package, and the **dotenv** package.
 To install these packages, simply run the following lines in your terminal one at a time.
 ```
 pip install discord.py
 ```